The first moment of consciousness. Early morning sun in the Siberian countryside. Staggering and falling on a gravel road.

 Yes, someone speaks English!

-Having walked around Irkutsk a day earlier, I find my way back to the hostel.
+Having walked around Irkutsk a day earlier, I can find my way back to the hostel.

 I then crash out.

-Later the hostel owner came, along with a doctor, who said this is the thing police know, and do.
-That they had caught two police cadets robbing a taxi driver the other day.
+Later, the hostel owner came, along with a doctor, who said this is the thing police know, and do.
+That a few days ago, two police cadets had been caught after drugging and robbing a taxi driver.